Convention Banks and Favors

 -

-1982 - Convention #15 - Mark Twain Favor
+1982 - Convention #15

-Produced by Charlie Reynolds in recognition of the 1982 SBCCA convention.
 In addition to this bank Earl Albright provided club members with a wooden cat bank modeled after the Hubley bank).
 The cedar carved banks were white with light and dark hues.
 Trim colors varied.

 -